History: From an industrial past to advanced manufacturing future

 Mill 19 is a 265,000 square-foot complex on the 178-acre Hazelwood Green site, once owned by J&L Steel Hazelwood Works and LTV Steel.
 The building was left to rust when the steel industry collapsed, but its bones – an underlying steel superstructure – remain strong.
 With revival and reuse plans well underway, Mill 19 is being transformed into an engine of revitalization for the entire community.

-In 2020 we completed the 2nd building at Mill 19, a new 70,000 square foot workspace that houses Motional, an autonomous vehicle R&D company.
+In 2020, we completed the 2nd building at Mill 19, a new 70,000 square foot workspace that houses Motional, an autonomous vehicle R&D company.
 The three-story building includes offices, ground floor garages and workshop spaces.
-Mill 19’s first building houses Carnegie Mellow University’s ARM and MFI.
-In late 2021 we began construction of our third and final building under the existing steel structure.
-This 3rd building will be a new 100,000 sf tech/flex speculative building with cabilities to handle various types of tenants.
-The first floor has an increased ceiling height compared to the other buildings to accommodate large vehicles and the upper floor are capable of housing lab, office or other workspaces.
-Construction is anticipated to be complete at the end of 2022.
+Mill 19’s first building houses Carnegie Mellow University’s ARM and MFI, Catalyst Connection and YKK AP Technologies Lab (NA) Inc. In late 2021, we began construction of our third and final building under the existing steel structure, a 100,000 sf tech/flex speculative building capable of handling various types of tenants.
+The first floor has an increased ceiling height compared to the other buildings to accommodate large vehicles and the upper floor iscapable of housing lab, office or other workspaces.
+Construction was completed in 2022.

 In contrast to the pollution produced by the original facility, as was once typical of the steel industry, Mill 19 has been designed to be eco-friendly, environmentally sustainable and LEED v4 Gold certified.
 A high-performance envelope provides maximum thermal efficiency and up to 96% daylight autonomy.
-Two-thirds of the complex’s total electricity usage will be offset by energy generated on site and storm water will be conveyed through a rainwater garden to centrally located infiltration basins.
-Captured rooftop rainwater will be reused in the cooling tower and for flushing in the restrooms.
+Two-thirds of the complex’s total electricity usage is offset by energy generated on site and storm water is conveyed through a rainwater garden to centrally located infiltration basins.
+Captured rooftop rainwater is reused in the cooling tower and for flushing in the restrooms.